-As we’ll get into, microgreens can spoil quickly, but when stored properly, they can last up to two whole weeks (or even longer in some cases.)
+As we’ll get into, microgreens can spoil quickly, but when stored properly, they normally can last from one to two whole weeks (or even longer in some cases).

 Here are the two best ways to store your microgreens to get the maximum life out of them: